royborgen/qbt_port_update/README.md

 # qBittorrent Port Update

 This repository contains a Python script designed to automate the integration between Gluetun and qBittorrent Docker containers.
-Specifically, the script fetches the forward port number from the Gluetun containers config location and updates the qBittorrent container's configuration to use this port.
+Specifically, the script fetches the forward port number from the Gluetun container's config location and updates the qBittorrent container's configuration to use this port.

-I use this script with a cronjob to execute it daily as I have watchtower updating and restarting my containers.
-This script executes after watchtower to ensure that the forward port updated.
+The script is utilized alongside a cron job to execute daily, ensuring that the forward port is updated post any Watchtower-initiated container updates and restarts.

+## Workflow
-The script will
+The script automates the following tasks:

 1. Read path to gluetun's forward_port file and qBitTorrent's qBittorrent.conf file.
 2. Verify that the files exist
-3. Execute: docker stop qbittorrent
+3. Execute: `docker stop qbittorrent`
-4. Fetch port from forwarded_port
+4. Fetch port from `forwarded_port`
-5. Reading qBittorrent.conf and fetch Session\Port
+5. Reading qBittorrent.conf and fetch `Session\Port`
 6. Compare the port from both files
-7. Update qBittorrent.conf if needed.
+7. Update `qBittorrent.conf` if needed.
-8. Execute: docker start qbittorrent
+8. Execute: `docker start qbittorrent`

 ## Installation